 ||The number of words in the text of the Article.|

-There are obviously data attributes of television shows which don't apply to news articles (such as actors, director, etc.), and vice versa.
+There are data attributes of television shows which don't apply to news articles (such as actors, directors, etc.), and vice versa.
 The level of specificity achievable is nearly unfathomable when we discover that types have subtypes.
 For instance, our article might be an opinion piece article, which has extended the Article type with even more attributes.